pzaino/thecrowler/README.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

 For a docker compose based installation, that's all you need.
+If you have docker and docker compose installed you can skip the next section and go straight to the Installation section.

 #### If you're planning to install it manually